YalaLab/strata/README.md

 ## Problem Definition
 ### Data Preprocessing

 Strata supports data in the CSV and JSON formats.

-The following script may be used to split data into training, validation, and test sets: [split_data.py](scripts/split_data.py), with bash command [run_split.sh](scripts/run_split.sh).
+We've created an illustrative example dataset, with versions in both formats.
+Please note that all data is **synthetic**, for the **sole purpose** of demonstrating how to use Strata.

 #### CSV
 Please preprocess your data into CSV format and include only the following columns: `"Accession Number"`, `"Report Text"`, and ground truth values (inference will run without ground truth labels, but they are required for training and evaluation).